People Living The Life Of Their Dreams Usually Focus On One Virtue, And It's Not Happiness

 Today, there are non-Islamic dancers worldwide who perform this dance.
 Though it is entertaining to the viewers, the dancer themselves can attain inner peace through the whirling.
 It is also quite calming to observe.

 This is one of my favorites.
 I can sit and chant for hours, every day, morning and evening.
-It takes me to a place of incredible inner peace and power.
+It takes me to a place of incredible inner peace and power and has been shown in research to be connected to greater cognitive function.

 When you chant you tap into the potency of each syllable.
 Sacred verses are comprised of a string of sound frequencies that heal you, strengthen you and carry you closer to peace.